mongodb-js/metrics/README.md

 You can also build custom Resources that are specific to your app and use them as you would use the built-in ones.
 Make them extend the `BaseResource` and follow its interface.
-For am example, look at the built-in resources under `./lib/resources/` to see how they are implemented.
+For an example, look at the built-in resources under `./lib/resources/` to see how they are implemented.

 ## License